Muhle R41 Review – This May Be The Most Aggressive DE Razor In The Market

 The original R41 is more aggressive than the current one in production so Muhle had to tweak the design to make it less aggressive.

-If you look closely at the head what makes this a really aggressive razor is the open comb design meaning the safety bar isn’t flat, it has indentations on it that allow shaving cream to pass through, this also exposes the blade on the skin.
+If you look closely at the head what makes this a really aggressive razor is the open comb design meaning the safety bar isn’t flat.

 These indentations are wide which means more blade exposure on the skin.